stevewil/stevewil.link-python/README.md

 ## Content Management

-To add or edit a section on the homepage, simply create or modify a `.txt` file in the `content/home/` directory.
+To add or edit a section on the homepage, simply create or modify a `.md` file in the `content/home/` directory.

 Each file must contain a frontmatter section at the top, enclosed by `---`.
 The frontmatter must include: